 Sarah's goal when working with her patients is to educate them along the way in order for them to be able to manage their particular condition in the long run.
 She treats all patients with the dignity, patience and courtesy they deserve.

-Sarah has been trained on the evaluation and treatment of patients for the Bioness Systems L300 Foot Drop System and Bioness H200 Hand Rehabilitation System.
-She has also completed continuing education courses in the area of spinal cord rehabilitation focusing on the current research, technology and practice in treating individuals with spinal cord injuries.
+Sarah evaluates and trains patients with the Bioness Systems L300 Foot Drop System and Bioness H200 Hand Rehabilitation System.
+Sarah is skilled in ReWalk assessment and training.
+She has also completed continuing education courses on various manual therapy techniques including the Graston Technique and other advanced education in the area of spinal cord rehabilitation focusing on the current research, technology and practice in treating individuals with spinal cord injuries.
 Sarah enjoys working with various groups of people and has worked with performers from the musical Hair.

 Sarah is a certified LSVT BIG practitioner for the treatment of Parkinson's Disease and other neurological impairments.

-Outside of the office Sarah enjoys playing with her dogs, exercising, and cooking.
+Outside of the office Sarah enjoys spending time with her husband and daughter.
+She also enjoys playing with her dogs, exercising, and cooking.

 A graduate of the Miller School of Medicine in May 2006, Rebeca won the Steven J. Rose Student Research Award for her work on "The Effect of High vs. Low Frequency Stimulation on Pinch Grip Strength" performed in conjunction with the Miami Project to Cure Paralysis.